 To send dynamic data via the RDS it's very useful to link the RDS encoder with your broadcast automation system.
-This results in a possibility of sending commercials, current song information, program announcements and other kind of information.
-All broadcast systems can be linked with the P232U.
+This usually results in a possibility of sending commercials, actual song information, program announcements and more.
+Almost any broadcast system can be linked with the P232.
 The link may be either indirect or direct.